prosoft-edv/components/docs/savebar.md

 # PsSavebar <a name="PsSavebar"></a>

-`<ps-savebar>` is a component for handling save, save & close and cancel your input forms.
-It will create a Savebar under its content with sticky functionality depending on `FormGroups` state.
+`<ps-savebar>` is a component to provide different actions for input forms.
+It will create a savebar under its content with sticky functionality depending on `FormGroups` state.
+By default it contains a "Save", "Save & close" and "Cancel" button, which are shown if you handle their individual outputs.

-You can also use it for wizard-like behavior with its forward and backward buttons.
+You can also use it for wizard-like behavior by enabling its forward and backward buttons.

 ---